appveyor/website/src/docs/appveyor-yml.md

 # scripts to run before build
 before_build:

+# to run your custom scripts instead of automatic MSBuild
+build_script:

+# scripts to run after build (working directory and environment changes are persisted from the previous steps)
+after_build:

 # scripts to run *after* solution is built and *before* automatic packaging occurs (web apps, NuGet packages, Azure Cloud Services)
 before_package:

-# scripts to run after build
-after_build:

-# to run your custom scripts instead of automatic MSBuild
-build_script:

 # to disable automatic builds
 #build: off